Sriramsiddartha/space-webiste/README.md

 - Font Awesome for icons

 ## Getting Started 🏁

+> **Development Notice:** This project is still in development.
+Some features may be incomplete or not yet implemented.

 1. Clone the repository
 2. Open `index.html` in your web browser